Black Sabbath: 2014–2017: Cancelled twentieth album, The End, and disbandment

 On 29 September 2014, Osbourne told Metal Hammer that Black Sabbath would begin work on their twentieth studio album in early 2015 with producer Rick Rubin, followed by a final tour in 2016.
 In an April 2015 interview, however, Osbourne said that these plans "could change", and added, "We all live in different countries and some of them want to work and some of them don't want to, I believe.
 But we are going to do another tour together."

 On 3 September 2015, it was announced that Black Sabbath would embark on their final tour, titled The End, from January 2016 to February 2017.
-Numerous dates and locations across the U.S., Canada, Europe, Australia and New Zealand were announced.
+Numerous dates and locations across the US, Canada, Europe, Australia and New Zealand were announced.
 The final shows of The End tour took place at the Genting Arena in their home city of Birmingham, England on 2 and 4 February 2017.
 On 26 October 2015, it was announced the band consisting of Osbourne, Iommi and Butler would be returning to the Download Festival on 11 June 2016.
 Despite earlier reports that they would enter the studio before their farewell tour, Osbourne stated that there would not be another Black Sabbath studio album.
 However, an 8-track CD entitled The End was sold at dates on the tour.
 Along with some live recordings, the CD includes four unused tracks from the 13 sessions.